Sagar Sengupta: Awards and honors

 Sengupta received the Best Thesis Award for his doctoral thesis from the Indian Institute of Science in 1991.
 The Department of Biotechnology (DBT) of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards in 2011.
 The National Academy of Sciences, India elected him as a fellow in 2012 and he became an elected fellow of the Indian Academy of Sciences and the Indian National Science Academy in 2017.
-He is also a member of the Guha Research Conference.
+He is also a member of the Guha Research Conference.He has been a Jagadish Chandra Bose (JC Bose) Fellow since 2018.